 Do I need to become affiliated with Fraser Health?

-Academic researchers who wish to conduct research in Fraser Health owned and/or operated sites only must become affiliated.
+External researchers who wish to conduct research at Fraser Health owned and/or operated sites must become affiliated.
 This does not apply to:

-- Research conducted in the Fraser Valley but that is outside of the direct Fraser Health Authority jurisdiction, e.g. private physician offices, community centres, not for profit centres.
-Fraser Health does not have jurisdiction over research conducted at non-Fraser Health sites.
+- research conducted in the Fraser Valley that is outside of the direct Fraser Health Authority jurisdiction, e.g. private physician offices, community centres, not for profit centres.
+Fraser Health does not have jurisdiction over research conducted at non-Fraser Health sites;

-- Research that is approved by another Research Ethics Board and for which a participant has already consented to the release of their health record data and/or tissue that is held by Fraser Health.
+- research that is approved by another Research Ethics Board, besides Fraser Health Research Ethics Board, and for which a participant has already consented to the release of their health record data and/or tissue that is held by Fraser Health.